Skip to content

 return bounded_linear_interpolation(clean_series, max_gap_seconds=2.0, scan_cycle_ms=100)

-This two-stage approach ensures that interpolation only reconstructs missing telemetry caused by network jitter or polling misalignment, while preserving genuine fault signatures for predictive maintenance models.
+This two-stage order — mask, then fill — guarantees interpolation only reconstructs telemetry lost to network jitter or polling misalignment, while genuine fault signatures survive intact for the maintenance models downstream.

-High-frequency IIoT deployments often ingest millions of rows per minute across hundreds of tags.
-Synchronous interpolation blocks the event loop and creates memory bottlenecks.
-An asynchronous batch processing pattern decouples ingestion, cleaning, and persistence layers, enabling horizontal scaling and backpressure management.
+High-frequency deployments ingest millions of rows per minute across hundreds of tags.
+Synchronous interpolation blocks the event loop and starves memory.
+An asynchronous pattern — the contract behind async batch processing — decouples ingestion, cleaning, and persistence, enabling horizontal scaling and backpressure management.
+The CPU-bound NumPy/pandas work is offloaded to a thread pool so the loop stays responsive to MQTT and WebSocket control traffic.

 import asyncio